mykldggn/ElectionPredictionModel/Election Prediction/README.md

 - **Data Acquisition**: Scrapes current polling data and download historical election results.
 - **Data Processing**: Cleans and preprocesses data, engineers features for modeling.
-- **Machine Learning**: Trains a model to predict election outcomes.
+- **Machine Learning**: Trains a model to predict election outcomes, both on a national popular level and within the electoral college system.
-- **Interactive UI**: Local application with a clickable USA map highlighting states.
+- **Interactive UI**: Local application with a clickable USA map highlighting states.*
-- **Prediction Updates**: Final predictions made on Election Day using the latest data.
+- **Prediction Updates**: Final predictions made on Election Day using the latest data.*

+*Implementation TBD

 ## Installation